PFTL/website_articles/articles/39_use_arduino_with_python.md

 The second thing you have to see is what happens if you write several letters and then you press enter.
 You will see that every character gets a new line.
 This means that the ``read`` method is getting byte by byte.
 You can try a lot of different things, such as what happens if you send non-ascii characters, if you put delays, etc. The fact that is so easy to play around with all the parameters can help you understand how serial communication works.

 ### Controlling the LED
 So, we know how to send a message to the Arduino and how to do something with the received message.
 We must now go one step further and change the LED to on or off based on the message we send.
+Let's quickly see a possible program to achieve it:

 ```c
 int val;